angus-thompson/obsidian-scriptable-tasks-widget/README.md

 # obsidian-scriptable-tasks-widget
-This is javascript code to display my tasks from obsidian in an iPad OS extra large widget
+This is javascript code to display my tasks from obsidian in an iPad OS extra large widget using [Scriptable](https://scriptable.app)

 There are a few steps to set up.
 First you need to designate a bookmarked path in the scriptable app.
 Then you can change the required variables in the script and it should basically work